ealpha072/PHP-CRUD-Rest-API/README.md

 # PHP-CRUD-Rest-API
-CRUD rest API  built with PHP implemented with Postman API
+CRUD REST API  built with PHP and utilised using Postman API